-4) PARKING BRAKE SWITCH
+4) PARKING WITH LOCK SWITCH

-- (1) This switch is used to parking brake lock or release. - (2) If this switch is pressed, the parking brake is applied and the gauge panel warning lamp will comes ON. - When operating the gear selector lever, be sure to release the parking brake.
+- (1) This switch is used to lock or release parking brake of the truck. - (2) If this switch is pressed, the parking brake is applied and the gauge panel warning lamp will comes ON. - When operating the gear selector lever, be sure to release the parking brake.
 If the truck is operated with the parking brake engaged, the brake will overheat and may cause the brake system to go out of order.